Eat Well Health helps Support at Home providers identify nutrition risk earlier

 For provider teams, this means:

-- Reduced administration compared to traditional referral pathways
+- Reduced administrative burden compared with traditional referral pathways

 - Flexibility to fit within different provider operating models